Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ### Scope

 - So alot of styling and a fun and intuitive gameplay is most important.
 - The first thats needed are instructions, what the game is about and how does it work.
-Ofcourse it's a simple game, but when you are aproaching children I think it's best to be as clear as you can be, sort out the questions they may have, before you even start the game.
+Ofcourse it's a simple game, but when you are approaching children I think it's best to be as clear as you can be, sort out the questions they may have, before you even start the game.
 I will implement some easy to understand instructions to be shown when they enter the site.
 The instructions will be picture based, showing them the steps you need to take to win the game.
 I'm thinking three pictures wich displays three winning combinations horizontally, vertically & diagonally.
 And a picture wich displays a tie.
 Look at the instruction [**wireframe**](#wireframes) to see my idea.
 - There will be a text displaying whos turn it is.